volks73/panser/README.md

                              Hjson, JSON, Msgpack, Pickle, TOML, URL, YAML] [default: JSON]
-    -o, --output <output>    A file to write the output instead of writing to STDOUT.
+    -o, --output <output>    A file to write the output instead of writing to stdout.
 If a file extension exists, then it is used to determined the format of the output serialized data.
 If a file extension does not exist, then the `-t,--to` option should be used or